 Research in Economics

-Members of the department have received substantial research funding from a range of sources, including: ESRC, DTI, Nuffield Foundation, Leverhulme Trust, Department for International Development, Department for Business, Innovation and Skills (BIS) and the Higher Education Funding Council for Wales.
-They have served as advisors and consultants to national and international agencies including the World Bank, UN, ILO, the Foreign and Commonwealth Office, North West Development Agency, Office for National Statistics, the British Council, HEFCW, House of Commons and the Welsh Assembly Government.
-In addition members of the department serve, or have recently served, in a range of editorial positions including Labour Economics, Education Economics, Applied Economics, Journal of Economic Behavior and Organization and the Journal of Sports Economics.
+Members of the Department have also received substantial research funding from a range of sources, including: ESRC, Nuffield Foundation, Leverhulme Trust, and Department for Business, Innovation and Skills (BIS).
+Colleagues have served as advisors and consultants to national and international agencies including the World Bank, UN, ILO, the Foreign and Commonwealth Office, Office for National Statistics, the British Council, and House of Commons.
+In addition members of the department serve, or have recently served, in a range of editorial positions including Applied Economics, Economic Inquiry, Education Economics, Labour Economics, Journal of Economic Behavior and Organization, Journal of the Royal Statistical Society: Series A, Journal of Sports Economics, and World Economy.

-Research by staff members covers a variety of topics, organised in three major areas:
+Research by staff members covers a variety of topics, organised in the following major areas:

 Please use the left-hand menu to view details of individual faculty interests, current research groups, and working papers.